tdjsnelling/sqtracker/README.md

 Alternatively, you can deploy each service individually on a PaaS cloud platform such as [Northflank](https://northflank.com).

+If you change the name of any services in `docker-compose.yml`, you will also need to update the relevant host names in your `config.js` and `traefik.yml` files.

 ## Configuration

-All configuration is provided via a single JavaScript file.
+All configuration is provided via a single JavaScript file named `config.js`.
 This file must export an object containing 2 keys: `envs` and `secrets`.

 A full list of configuration options is below.
 All are required.